-In order to file a complaint, please submit the ‘client complaint reporting form’ to firstname.lastname@example.org within two business days of the occurrence of the event.
+In order to file a complaint, please submit the ‘client complaint reporting form’ to email@example.com.
 At the Company’s reasonable discretion, a complaint filed after the two days may be deemed as consent of all actions that had been undertaken by the Company.
 When receiving a valid complaint, the Company shall take into account the particular issue raised within its content and the evidence that is provided by the Client.
 In the cases where a client’s complaint reporting form is received and is deemed invalid by the Company, we shall take such necessary action and steps to notify and inform the Client on how to proceed with submitting a valid ‘client complaint reporting form’.

 Upon receipt of a valid Complaint, a written Acknowledgment e-mail will be sent to the Client within the next five working days.
 This Acknowledgement e-mail will further notify the Client of the Unique Reference Number (URN) which must be used in all future contact with the Company regarding the specific complaint.
 The Company will investigate the Client’s complaint, will aim towards a final resolution of any issue and will reply within five business days or a maximum two-month period from the initial complaint receipt.
 During the complaint investigation period, the Company may inform the Client of the handling process and request additional information and/or documentation, as necessary for the full assessment of the said complaint.